danielnuriyev/engineering-blog/cs-vs-eng.md

 Of course, a computer scientist is usually an engineer and an engineer is not necessarily just a handyman but here I will juxtapose these terms.

 The difference is in the way of thinking.
-Given the same task, both will produce results that looks the same on the outside but is fundamentally different in how it works.
+Given the same task, both will produce results that looks the same on the outside but are fundamentally different in how it works.

 Example: write a function that finds the greatest even number in an array.